tcheukueppoo/maat/hacking_pity/pity.md

         # a: {one => 1, two => 2}
         let a += {two => 2}

-        # could still use "One::Two::x"
+        # could still use "One::Two::x" at declaration
         temp x = {}
         # empty hash
         say One::Two::x
     }

     # a: {one => 1}
     a.say
     # x: ["one", "two", "three"], unchanged!
     x.say
 }

 package One::Two::Three {
-    # refers to package(global) variable "x" declare in the namespace "One::Two"
+    # refers to the package variable "x" declared in the namespace "One::Two"
     say One::Two::Three::x
     # returns nil, "a" in "One::Two" is lexically scoped
     say One::Two::Three::a